Using Graphviz with SVG Output in PHP

 UML Class Diagram

-Inspired by the great article found here, I was able to describe a simple UML Class Diagram in .dot notation and output the results in SVG.
+Inspired by the excellent article found here, I was able to describe a simple UML Class Diagram in .dot notation and output the results in SVG.

 digraph G